GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I figure that since proprietary software developers use copyright to stop us from sharing, we cooperators can use copyright to give other cooperators an advantage of their own: they can use our code.
+> ### It should be noted that no ethically-trained software engineer would ever consent to write a DestroyBaghdad procedure.
+Basic professional ethics would instead require him to write a DestroyCity procedure, to which Baghdad could be given as a parameter.
 >
-> ~ *Richard Stallman*
+> ~ *Nathaniel Borenstein*

 ---
 ## 🏎 Quick Facts